 Introduction to Chester, Pennsylvania

 Chester, Pennsylvania, in Delaware county, is 12 miles NE of Wilmington, Delaware (center to center) and 12 miles SW of Philadelphia, Pennsylvania.
 It's located along the Delaware River in the southeastern region of the state and is part of the Greater Philadelphia Area.
-The majority of the population is African American.
 After loosing shipyard and automobile manufacturing jobs, poverty and crime significantly increased.

 The waterfront area was revitalized and offers recreation.
 Kimberly-Clark, Synygy, PQ Corporation, Admin-Server, NAVMAR Applied Sciences, OLCR, Educational Directories Unlimited, MYI Consulting and RL Associates have facilities in Chester.
 The city is home to Harrah's Casino and Racetrack.

 The area was originally known as Finlandia, then later Upland.
 The Swedes were the initial settlers.
 William Penn arrived on the Province of Pennsylvania.
 He renamed the town Chester in tribute to Chester, England.
 During the Civil War, the shipyard was a prominent supplier for the Union.
 The Pennsylvania Shipyard & Drydock Company closed in 1990.